smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.10.1 =
+This is a small maintenance update with minor improvements to the WPSuite.io site connection screen.
+No action is required after updating.

 = 1.10.0 =
 This update refactors the internal admin code for WPSuite.io site connection and license handling.